TERMS OF REFERENCE

 IN SDGs MONITORING PROCESS”

 Furthermore, in many cases, SDG data is gathered on themes and topics that do not always matter to citizens, potentially unable to flag up issues of social injustice or environmental degradation that might be missed.
-For example, a statement conducted by Leave No One Behind Partnership (LNOB Vietnam) for the 2020 National Report on the Implementation of SDGs in Vietnam indicated what was missed in the national report: i) There is a lack of adequate data for many goals, especially Goal number 10 and 16; ii) Currently, only a small number of sources – all developed by or with the close participation of government agencies – are recognized as official data for measurement of the SDGs, which overlooks perspectives of marginalized groups.
+For example, a statement conducted by Leave No One Behind Partnership (LNOB Vietnam) for the 2020 National Report on the Implementation of the SDGs in Vietnam indicated what was missed in the national report: i) There is a lack of adequate data for many goals, especially goal number 10 and 16; ii) Currently, only a small number of sources – all developed by or with the close participation of government agencies – are recognized as official data for measurement of the SDGs, which overlooks perspectives of marginalized groups.

 There is a strong consensus, partly based on lessons learned from the Millennium Development Goals (MDGs), that the engagement of citizens and civil society organizations is critical to the design, implementation, and monitoring of the SDGs.
 Therefore, civil society and citizen-generated data could play an important role in monitoring and driving progress on sustainable development at the local, national, regional, and global levels.